 Waivers are a very interesting part of the NHL’s CBA.
 At the beginning of the season, and especially the beginning of last season, there were a plethora of quality players available through waivers.
 However, almost none were claimed by other teams.

-A total of 20 teams do not have any roster players that were acquired via waivers.
-Nine teams have one player added via waivers, two have two players, and the Canadiens lead the league with three players added via waivers: Adam Brooks, Sam Montembeault, and Paul Byron (an infamous claim from the Flames back in 2015 when Calgary opted to have three goaltenders on their roster).
+A total of 18 teams do not have any roster players that were acquired via waivers.
+Nine teams have one player added via waivers, three teams have two players, the Canadiens have three, and the league leader is the Flyers with four: Kieffer Bellows, Zack MacEwen, Lukas Sedlak, and Patrick Brown.

 Players acquired via expansion